kishankumar8/MACHINE-LEARNING-/README.md

 In this repository i am share the machine larning algorithms that help me to revise ml as a quick revise sheet.

-i am busy in sem exam
+I am busy in sem exam

 i do it quickly